7 Reasons You’re Not Losing Weight

 Do you really struggle to lose body fat?
 In this article I’m going to discuss 7 reasons why you may not be losing weight, as well as telling you how to fix them!

-I’ve trained hundreds of clients over the years and all of them were making at least one of these mistakes before they started training with me.
+I’ve trained hundreds of personal training clients over the years and all of them were making at least one of these mistakes before they started training with me.
 Fix these and the results will come.

 Get on top of them and you WILL start to lose weight.

 Whether it’s 2 weeks on and 1 week off or your diet falling off the wagon at the weekend, if you aren’t sticking to a plan for a given period of time your body fat will never shift.

 Tip: Make a plan and commit to it for 12 weeks, 6 months or a year, whatever it takes, but make sure you stick to it.
 If you don’t think you can stick to the plan you’ve written, then you need to make a plan more manageable.

 It doesn’t need to be “all or nothing” it needs to be sustainable.